-This makes it vital that you work with a web developer that is competent and reliable, and one that you can trust to help you grow and succeed online.
+It is vital that you work with a web developer who is competent and reliable, and one that you can trust to help you grow and succeed online.

-Your relationship with them may be a long and intense one, spanning multiple versions and improvements to your website as your business evolves, so it is critical that you feel comfortable with them and are confident that they understand what you are trying to achieve with your website.
+Your relationship with your website developer may be a long and intense one, spanning multiple versions and improvements to your website as your business evolves, so it is critical that you feel comfortable with them and are confident that they understand what you are trying to achieve with your website.

 1. Web Development is Not a “Once and Done” Project